-Some studies use an open arena to test animals on their spatial learning ability.
+Some studies use wild or semi-natural enclosuresto test animals on their spatial learning ability.
 Sleepy lizards (Tiliqua rugose), for instance, preferred the location of familiar refuge sites within their enclosure.
 When brightness or shape were associated with the refuge, lizards preferred the familiar signal no matter its’ location (Zuri & Bull, 2000).
 For little brown skinks, 48h of experience with an arena was crucial to escaped under a randomly chosen correct refuge, without experience, they did not learn within the two days of testing (Paulissen, 2008).
-Furthermore, male Australian water skinks (Eulamprus quoyii) learnt to escape into a ‘safe’ refuge avoiding an ‘unsafe’ hide based on spatial location (Noble et al., 2014) and male Acanthodactylus boskianus and A. scutellatus, differing in foraging strategies, both learnt to find a heated goal rock in a round arena.
+Furthermore, male Australian water skinks (Eulamprus quoyii) learnt to escape into a ‘safe’ refuge avoiding an ‘unsafe’ hide based on spatial location (Noble et al., 2014) and male Acanthodactylus boskianus and A. scutellatus, differing in foraging strategies (active vs ambush), both learnt to find a heated goal rock in a round arena.
 Unexpectedly, no difference in latency or spatial learning strategy were found between these species.
-When tested with a single local cue, however, the active forager, A. boskianus, took longer to learn pointing towards subtle species specific differences in spatial orientation (Day et al., 1999).
+When tested with a single local cue, however, the active forager, A. boskianus, took longer to learn suggesting subtle species-specific differences in spatial orientation (Day et al., 1999).
 In a related study, male whiptail lizards (Cnemidophorus inornatus) navigated the same arena using no apparent spatial strategy.
 Lesions to the dorsal cortex slowed learning while damage to the medial cortex greatly impaired search efficiency by increasing time moving along the edge of the maze (Day et al., 2001).

 A special case of a circular arena is the Barnes maze, a round open space with 10 holes equidistant along the edge.
 Male side-blotched lizards (Uta stansburiana) used extra-maze spatial cues to find the goal hole even after 180 rotation (LaDage et al., 2012).
 Likewise, a group of juvenile corn snakes (Pantherophis guttatus) successfully navigated the Barnes maze decreasing distance travelled and errors below chance on all trials (Holtzman et al., 1999).
 Whereas only half of a group of juvenile pythons (Antaresia maculosa) learnt to find the goal hole in the same task.
 Pythons did not decrease latency and no specific learning strategy could be identified.
 While corn snakes are terrestrial, pythons are usually arboreal.
 Habitat preference might explain these different findings (Stone et al., 2000).

 Two studies investigated spatial learning in a naturalistic setting.
-Using radiotracking, only residential wild painted turtles (with knowledge of the habitat) used specific routes to find water, translocated animals (with no knowledge of the habitat) failed this task.
+Using radiotracking, only residential wild painted turtles (with knowledge of the habitat) used specific routes to find water, while translocated animals (with no knowledge of the habitat) failed this task.
 Experience especially during the first few years of life proved crucial for these turtles to navigate successfully and find a water body.
 Follow-up experiments highlighted the importance of UV vision during navigation, while olfaction was not important (Roth & Krochmal, 2015).
-Furthermore, male eastern water skinks located a ‘safe’ refuge out of three possible hides within a semi-natural outdoor enclosure (Noble et al., 2012) which spatial strategy lizards’ used, however, was not assessed.
+Furthermore, male eastern water skinks (Eulamprus quoyii) located a ‘safe’ refuge out of three possible options within a semi-natural outdoor enclosure (Noble et al., 2012); which spatial strategy lizards used, however, was not assessed.